-• Comment periods for EAs is 30 days and for EISs is 45 days from the publication date.
-Section 11-200.1-3 sets forth how to count the days from publication.
+Comment periods for EAs is 30 days and for EISs is 45 days from the publication date.
+Section 11-200.1-3 sets forth how to countthe days from publication.
 The publication date is day zero.
 Holidays and weekends are counted.
-When the deadline falls on a state holiday or non-working day, the deadline is the next working day.
+When the deadline falls on astate holiday or non-working day, the deadline is the next working day.

-ZIP Exempt.
-HAR 11- File No. Island Street Address City Code ТМК Applicant (as appropriate) 200.1-15(c) Action : Title & Description XX-XXX Oahu 123 Beretania Honolulu (X) X-X-XXX: XXX 5 Sample line to show examples of co ~~~~~ Oanu nonolulu 30077 (~, ~~~~. ) Sample line to show examples of th Jupieung the list $\vdash$ + $\rightarrow$ + Provide rmal record tracking system so Enter the island, s action s so that a member of the public can identify where accurate number. the exempted action occurs.
-For TMKs, use the of intere For the age anav namo at the top, use the full name format: (X) X-X-XXX:XXX [(Division) Zone-Section Plat:Parcel] separated by semicolons.
-Identify unc er which general type in HAR Section of the abbreviation.
-Provide Ľ (c) the agency issued the exemption. liction as well because county he order is different from the old rules. n share the same name.
-Only mption was declared for an cy exemption list has not been one list per agency is submitted; do not include separate submissions by division or agency subunit. action, identify the applicant. reflect the new rules, be sure to appropriate number under the new separate su ntact name on top, provide the rules.
-Evamplas - ast name of an individual who Examples: Planning Department (County of Maui) can be contacted by the public to assist in Department of Transportation (State of Hawai'i) Include phone number and email.
+r 710 Exempt.
+ZIP HAR 11- File No. Island Street Address City Code ТМК Applicant (as appropriate) 200.1-15(c) Action: Title & Description XX-XXX Oahu 123 Beretania Honolulu 968XX (X) X-X-XXX:XXX NA 5 Sample line to show examples of co ompleting the list Lise your an ency's normal record tracking system so Enter the island st treet addr ess, city, ZIP, and T MK Provide , , , , , , , , , , , , , , , , , , , , blic can identify whe action s number. .
+For TMKs, use the of intere XX [(Division) Zone-Section- ncy name at the top, use the full name Plat:Parcel] separated by semicolons. y under which general type in HAR Section cy instead of the abbreviation.
+Provide 5(c) the agency issued the exemption. nent jurisdiction as well because county If the ex emption was declared for an ncy exemption list has not been gencies can share the same name.
+Only t action, identify the applicant. ipdated to reflect the new rules, be sure to one list per agency is submitted; do not include separate submissions by division or agency subunit. entify the appropriate number under the new separate su For the contact name on top, provide the rules.
+Examples: last name of an individual who epartment (County of Maui) ontacted by the public to assist in Department of Transportation (State of Hawai'i) g the desired exeption notice.
+Include phone number and email.